Assistant CoreAssistant Core

 Example

-An order lookup tool could be configured like this:
+An order lookup tool with authentication could be configured like this:

 FieldValue